Kel-Tec CMR-30 Review

 This carbine barrel is 16.1 inches with a 1 in 16-inch twist.
-With stock fully extended, the overall length is 30.6 inches.
-Thanks to mostly aluminum construction, it’s very light at 3.8 pounds unloaded.
+With the stock fully extended, the overall length is 30.6 inches.
+Thanks to a mostly aluminum construction, it’s very lightweight at 3.8 pounds, unloaded.

 - Metal sling loops on either side of the buttstock.
 Admittedly, they’re small but that’s a trait that can be compensated for by using a bit of paracord to accommodate larger sling hardware connecting points.